We are committed to respecting human rights in line with the United Nations (UN) Guiding Principles on Business and Human Rights.

 A risk assessment determines the sophistication and formality of each type of mechanism, covering elements such as existing legal frameworks in the local region and that asset’s existing or future impact on its host communities.

-Our Raising Concerns platform is available to all stakeholders, including employees and contractors, and includes a 24/7 confidential reporting line.
+Our is available to all stakeholders, including employees and contractors, and includes a 24/7 confidential reporting line.
 We continually monitor these processes to identify improvement opportunities.

-We require our assets to investigate all complaints.
-Concerns received through these mechanisms are regularly reported to senior operational and departmental management and to the Board HSEC Committee on a quarterly basis.
+We require our industrial assets to investigate all complaints.
+Concerns received through these mechanisms are reported to senior operational and departmental management and to the Board HSEC Committee on a quarterly basis.